 (2) The internet website shall also:

-(A) Contain the number of the tip line dedicated to receiving wage theft complaints, as required by Section 6(a-1)(1) of An Act To provide for the payment and collection of wages in the District of Columbia, approved August 3, 1956 (70 Stat.
-976; D.C.
-Official Code §32-1306(a-1)(1));
+(A) Contain the information on how to utilize from the reporting system established pursuant to Section 4.

 (B) Contain other information on how an individual may submit a labor-related or anti-discrimination complaint to the Mayor; and

-(C) List resources that an individual may consult if the individual believes his or her rights under one or more of the labor and anti-discrimination laws listed in paragraph (1) of this subsection have been violated.
+(C) List resources, including contact information for legal services or community-based organizations as approved by the Mayor, that an individual may consult if the individual believes his or her rights under one or more of the labor and anti-discrimination laws listed in paragraph (1) of this subsection have been violated.

 (3) The website shall be: